arjun6757/simple-code-viewer/README.md

 ```bash
 pnpm dev
 ```
-Note: this will run the dev server of both client and server (via concurrently)
+Note: this will run the dev server of both client and server at the same time (via concurrently)